KatrionaGoldmann/volcano3D/cran-comments.md

 * Created a toy example so was able to remove \dontrun{}.

-* No longer required to load github packge, removed options call
+* No longer required to load github package, removed options call